 - Students who cannot return home safely after receiving a positive test result will be required to isolate.

 - On-campus resident students will have access to on-campus quarantine/isolation spaces.

 - Off-campus residents will receive support from Xavier staff to identify self-quarantine/isolation strategies in their off campus residence.

-- To be prepared for potential quarantine/isolation needs, on-campus resident students are required to prepare and maintain an emergency bag of extra personal belongings to facilitate a smooth transition to quarantine space.
+- To be prepared for potential quarantine/isolation needs, on-campus resident students are required to maintain an emergency bag of extra personal belongings to facilitate a smooth transition to quarantine/isolation space.
 Items to consider include:

 - Cleaning supplies (ex. antibacterial spray or wipes)